-Canada to get access to recorders from downed plane in Iran
+Trudeau: Plane victims would be alive if not for tensions

+“There is a demand for justice.
+And that is entirely, entirely to be expected and should be heeded very carefully by the Iranian government,” Trudeau said.

-TORONTO (AP) — Canada’s Transportation Safety Board said Monday that Iranian officials have invited it to participate in analysis of the voice and flight data recorders from the Ukrainian jetliner shot down by a missile that killed 176 people including 57 Canadians.
+Canada’s Transportation Safety Board, meanwhile, said Monday that Iranian officials have invited it to participate in analysis of the voice and flight data recorders from the Ukrainian jetliner.

 TSB Chair Kathy Fox said Iran has invited the agency to take part as an observer for the download and analysis of the “black boxes” wherever and whenever that takes place, and the agency hopes to play a larger role.